Tourmaline (activist)

 Tourmaline (born 1983; formerly known as Reina Gossett) is an American artist, filmmaker, activist, editor, and writer.
 She is a transgender woman who identifies as queer.
 Tourmaline is most notable for her work in transgender activism and economic justice, through her work with the Sylvia Rivera Law Project, Critical Resistance and Queers for Economic Justice.

-In 2017, she edited the book Trap Door: Trans Cultural Production and the Politics of Visibility, with co-editors Eric A. Stanley and Johanna Burton.
-The book is part of a series called Critical Anthologies in Art and Culture by MIT Press.
-Tourmaline served as the 2016–2018 Activist-in-Residence at Barnard Center for Research on Women.
 She is based in New York City.

 Early life

 Tourmaline was born on July 20, 1983, and grew up in a feminist household in Massachusetts.
 Her mother is a union organizer and her father is a self-defense instructor and anti-imprisonment advocate.
 Her sibling Che Gossett is involved in AIDS activism and anti HIV criminalization work.

 Tourmaline and Che went to a bilingual elementary school in Roxbury where "the teachers were abusive," and later attended suburban schools where they "went from living in poverty to going to school with wealthy people like Mitt Romney's kids."

-Tourmaline moved to New York City for college in 2002.

 Education

-Tourmaline attended Columbia University, and received a B.A. degree in Comparative Ethnic Studies.
+Tourmaline moved to New York City to attend Columbia University in 2002, and received a Bachelor of Arts in Comparative Ethnic Studies.

 Through a school program called Island Academy, she taught creative writing classes at Rikers Island correctional institution.
-Columbia University's Middle East and Asian Languages and Cultures department, is colloquially known as MEALAC.
-While at Columbia, she served on the President's Council on Student Affairs, amidst a MEALAC Scandal.
+While at Columbia University, she served on the President's Council on Student Affairs amidst a Middle East and Asian Languages and Cultures Departmental Scandal.
 In addition, she was also a chaplain's associate and a member of Students Promoting Empowerment and Knowledge.